Alcaro/GitBSLR/README.txt

     the loop point becomes a symlink, overriding GITBSLR_FOLLOW.
 - If a file is accessible via multiple paths, you may end up with duplicate files in the repo.
 This may make 'git pull' annoying.

+Things that don't work, or aren't tested:
+- If someone checked in a symlink to outside the repo, things won't work.
+See test2.sh for details.
 - Interaction with rare Git features, like submodules or the cross-filesystem detector, is untested.
-- You may not use --work-tree, or any equivalent; it's a security hole.
-Since GitBSLR does not have access to Git's internals, I am unable to fix - or even detect - this situation.
-- Only Linux is known to work.
-Windows and OSX don't work; as far as I know, they don't have any usable LD_PRELOAD equivalent, so there's nothing I can do.
-(If you know anything I don't, please submit a PR.)
-Less common systems, such as FreeBSD, WSL or Cygwin, are untested, and may or may not work; feel free to try.
-- For security reasons, GitBSLR prevents Git from creating symlinks to outside the repo.
-See test2.sh for details.
+- Anything complex (links to links, links within links, broken links, etc) may yield weird results.
+- GitBSLR does not work natively on Windows or OSX.
+(It may work in WSL and Cygwin - not tested.)
+- GitBSLR is only tested on Linux, though I'd expect it to work on most other Unix-likes.
+- GitBSLR is only tested with glibc, though I'd expect it to work on most libcs.
+- --work-tree, --git-dir and similar don't work.
+Use GITBSLR_GIT_DIR and GITBSLR_WORK_TREE instead.

 To enable GitBSLR on your machine:
-(1) Install your favorite Linux flavor (or other Unix-like environment, if you're feeling lucky) (2) Install make and a C++11 compiler; only tested with GNU make and g++, but others will probably
+(1) Install your favorite Linux flavor (or other Unix-like environment, if you're feeling lucky) (2) Install make and a C++ compiler; only tested with GNU make and g++, but others will probably
       work (if not, report the bug)
 (3) Compile GitBSLR with 'make', or 'make OPT=1' to enable my recommended optimizations, or 'make
       CFLAGS=-O3 LFLAGS=-s' if you want your own flags